EstrellaDionis/web-sprint-challenge-intro-to-react/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Put your answers underneath the questions:

 1. What is React JS and what problems does it solve?
 Support your answer with concepts introduced in class and from your personal research on the web.
+It solves the issue of handling dynamic data for faster response times.

 1. Describe component state.
+States are variables that components use to dynamically display anmd edit data.

 1. Describe props.
+Props is an object that belongs to each component where they can receive key:value pairs from their parent components.

 1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?
+We sync side effects using useEffects to tell our component when to process the changes in state or props.